sonofhypnos/thoughts/posts/reflecting-on-finding-your-people.md

                 being vaccinated, but really huge parties would still probably be a thing to avoid?
-My strategy so far had mostly been just going more with my antisocial side, so I wouldn\'t have to think about the pandemic.
+My strategy so far had mostly been just going more with my antisocial side, so I wouldn't have to think about the pandemic.
-                -   It also adds this layer where it makes it hard to talk with other people about this stuff because you don\'t want to seem like the reckless person.
+                -   It also adds this layer where it makes it hard to talk with other people about this stuff because you don't want to seem like the reckless person.
                     -   Am I being reckless?
 Maybe I do not have the right perspective on this?
 To be honest I am just really tired of this whole thing.